CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/demo-cluster.md

-# Use AWS CLI v3.0 to configure and launch a demo cluster
+# Use AWS Command Line Interface (CLI) v3.0 to configure and launch a demo cluster

 Requires the user to have a key.pair that was created on an ec2.instance

 <a href="https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html">Guide to obtaining AWS Key Pair</a>

-## Install AWS Parallel Cluster Command Line
+## Install AWS Parallel Cluster Command Line Interface on your local machine

+### Instructions for LINUX

-### Create a virtual environment on a linux machine to install aws-parallel cluster
+Create a virtual environment on a linux machine to install aws-parallel cluster

 <a href="https://docs.aws.amazon.com/parallelcluster/latest/ug/install-v3-virtual-environment.html">Guide to install AWS CL3 in Virtual Environment"</a>